freenas/freenas-docs/userguide/system.rst

 * :guilabel:`Phone` is the phone number of the person to contact.

-* :guilabel:`Type` is a drop-down menu to select whether the ticket is to report a software bug, report a hardware failure, ask for assistance in installing or configuring the system, or request assistance in diagnosing a performance bottleneck.
+* :guilabel:`Type` is a drop-down menu to select the ticket type: a software bug, a hardware failure, a request for help with installing or configuring the system, or a request for help with diagnosing a performance bottleneck.

 * :guilabel:`Environment` is a drop-down menu to indicate the role of the affected system.